ibrahimahmed443/node-chat/README.md

 ## Installation

-1. First install the node.js distribution for your operating system.
+* First install the node.js distribution for your operating system.

-2. Once Node is installed, you can use npm (node package manager) to install the remaining dependencies.
-Open a command prompt and run the following commands:

-* npm install express
+* Once Node is installed, you can use npm (node package manager) to install the remaining dependencies.
+Open a command prompt and run the following commands: a) npm install express b) npm install socket.io c) npm install ejs
-* npm install socket.i
-* npm install ejs

-3. Open a command window inside the 'chat' directory and type "node server.js".
+* Open a command window inside the 'chat' directory and type "node server.js".
 This will run the server on port 1200 of localhost.
 You can change the port from line 3 of server.js

-4. Open a browser window and navigate to http://127.0.0.1:1200/
+* Open a browser window and navigate to http://127.0.0.1:1200/

-5. Set your name for chat
+* Set your name for chat

-6. Open another browser window at http://127.0.0.1:1200/ and set your name
+* Open another browser window at http://127.0.0.1:1200/ and set your name

-7. Send messages.
+* Send messages.
 You will be able to see messages across the two browser windows.